Skip to content

 });

-After adding cap-msg-id and cap-msg-name, CAP consumers receive messages sent directly from any external system, like the RabbitMQ management tool when using RabbitMQ as a transport.
+After adding cap-msg-id and cap-msg-name, CAP consumers can receive messages sent directly from external systems, such as the RabbitMQ management tool when using RabbitMQ as a transport.

 var headers = new Dictionary<string, string?>()